AI-Colleagues/ai-stream/README.md

-# Smart Stream
+# AI Stream

-A smart app build with OpenAI and Streamlit.
+A AI app build with OpenAI and Streamlit.
 The needed Streamlit widgets will be rendered according to your requests.

 ## Showcase